-At St Erth, we follow the Letters and Sounds programme of study to introduce the skill of learning to read.
+At St Erth, we follow our bespoke programme of study for phonics to introduce the skill of learning to read.
 We ensure that the teaching of phonics is lively, interactive and investigative.
-We use a multisensory approach so that children learn from simultaneous visual, audio and kinaesthetic activities, designed to secure essential phonic knowledge and skills.
-Staff work hard to promote phonics at every opportunity so that pupils recognise that it is not a standalone subject, but an integral part of all their reading and writing development.
-We incorporate good practice from Read, Write, Inc and have developed a planning system that promote phonics through extended activities throughout the day for EYFS and Year 1 and also links to nursery rhymes and songs.
+We use a multisensory approach so that children learn from simultaneous visual, audio and kinaesthetic activities, designed to secure essential phonological knowledge and skills.
+Each session has fidelity to our scheme by adhering to the steps for learning (metacognitive approach adopted through the whole curriculum): revisit and review - teach - practise - apply - assess.
+Staff work very hard to promote phonics at every opportunity so that pupils recognise that it is not a stand-alone subject, but an integral part of all their reading and writing development.
+We incorporate good practice from other validated schemes and have developed a planning system that promotes phonics through extended activities throughout the day for EYFS and Year 1 and also links to nursery rhymes and songs.

 We also believe phonics should be taught in whole year groups in Reception and Year 1 rather than split into ability groups.
 It is detrimental to children and their confidence to group into abilities so early.
 Quality first teaching and an 'all-encompassing' approach should help to secure the sounds taught.
-For those children who need further support - with the day's focus obvious to all and adults in classes are proactive in identifying and supporting those children who may require further support.
-Those children who are not practising their sounds at home, are quickly identified and time is given for them to do this at school.
+For those children who need further support - with the day's focus obvious to all: adults in classes are proactive in identifying and supporting those children who may require further support.
+Those children who are not practising their sounds at home, are quickly identified and time is given for them to do this at school with support.

 As the academic year unfolds in all age groups, children identified who need further intervention with reading may do this in small groups or one-to-one but wherever possible, not during whole-class teaching time.
+Leaders ensure that staffing capacity allows this to take place effectively.